c100k/rebootx-on-prem/README.md

 It should be deployed to an independent location, accessible by the phone you want to use : Internet if you want access from anywhere / LAN if local access is enough for your use case.

-Of course, you must serve it with `HTTPS` to secure the connection between the app and your server.
+Of course, except in some cases, you must serve it with `HTTPS` to secure the connection between the app and your server.

-## Examples
+## Implementations

 ### HTTP Server Go

-This is the implementation, used in the `docker-compose` command above, made in Go.
+This is the implementation used in the `docker-compose` command above, made in Go.
 You can browse the code at [impl/http-server-go](./impl/http-server-go).

-There are multiple service implementations available :
+If you don't want or cannot build your own server, you can use this one.

+You can download the latest release from the [releases](https://github.com/c100k/rebootx-on-prem/releases) page or build it yourself from source.

+The server can run in different modes depending on your use case :

-- `noop` (default) : as its name indicates, it does nothing except returning empty payloads
+- `noop` (default) : it does nothing except returning empty payloads
-- `self` : it returns the container as a _runnable_, hence the usage of self.
-Since the container is not running as root, you should get an error when calling `reboot` or `stop`.
-But be careful if you run this on a machine as a privileged user.
-It relies on [syscall](https://pkg.go.dev/syscall) and [exec](https://pkg.go.dev/os/exec) so it can actually reboot or stop the machine
+- `self` : it returns the host as a _runnable_.
+Be careful if you run this on a machine as a privileged user.
+It relies on [syscall](https://pkg.go.dev/syscall) and [exec](https://pkg.go.dev/os/exec) so it can actually `reboot` or `stop` the machine for real
-- `fileJson` : it grabs the _runnables_ from a JSON file that must respect the schema in order to be unmarshalled into an array of `Runnable` (see [servers.example.json](./data/servers.example.json))
+- `fileJson` : it reads the _runnables_ from a JSON file that must respect the schema in order to be unmarshalled into an array of `Runnable` (see [servers.example.json](./data/servers.example.json))

 To override the default behavior, see `docker-compose.yml` or `config.go` and update the appropriate environment variables accordingly.